airr-community/common-repo-wg/recommendations.md

    repositories/registries, for example, the system used by the OBO Foundry to coordinate ontology term identifiers across orthogonal ontologies.

-**Recommendation 9: A compliant repository should adhere to the Digital Object Compliance Principles**, under development as part of the NIH DataCommons Initiative [PMC4792175](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4792175/).
-The principles are designed to ensure that digital objects are Findable, Accessible, Interoperable, and Reusable (FAIR).
+**Recommendation 9: A compliant repository should adhere to Digital Object Compliance Principles**, such as those under development as part of the NIH DataCommons Initiative.
+The principles arevdesigned to ensure that digital objects are Findable, Accessible, Interoperable, and Reusable (FAIR) [PMC4792175](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4792175/).
 Currently, the most basic level of Digital Object Compliance expects digital objects to have:

 1. Unique digital object identifiers;
 2. A minimal set of searchable metadata;